bradcozine/StringArtGenerator/README.md

 # StringArtGenerator

-Just download and run the webserver.
+Just download and run the webserver exe... no configuration.

+Don't forget to click start in the server app window.